 Dubai Safari Park Villages

-Dubai safari park has some area known as the safari villages.
+Dubai safari park has some areas known as safari villages.

 1. Safari Village

-The most fascinating thing about Dubai Safari Park is that the conventional open safari, transporting you to the jungles of Asia and Africa for intimate encounters with the exotic creature inhabitants.
-As you wander through the village in the comfort of a specially constructed car, you are able to spot the numerous animal species sheltered here, such as baboons, zebras, deer, cheetahs and water buffalos.
+The most fascinating thing about Dubai Safari Park is the conventional open safari, transporting you to the jungles of Asia and Africa for intimate encounters with the exotic creatures inhabitants.
+As you wander through the village in the comfort of a specially constructed car, you can spot the numerous animal species sheltered here, such as baboons, zebras, deer, cheetahs, and water buffalos.

 A trip to Safari Village is incomplete without a sighting of the majestic lions and regal tigers lounging in the sun.